2013 Sepang GP2 Series round: Practice and qualifying

 One practice session lasting half an hour was held on the Thursday before the two races.
-James Calado set the fastest lap time for ART Grand Prix ten minutes in hot weather conditions at 1 minute, 45.403 seconds.
+James Calado set the fastest lap time for ART Grand Prix ten minutes in hot weather conditions at 1:45.403.
 Simon Trummer was second-fastest for Rapax and Russian Time's Tom Dillmann placed third.
 2012 GP3 Series champion Mitch Evans of Arden International was the best-placed rookie in fourth and Marcus Ericsson in the faster of the two DAMS cars was fifth.
-The rest of the top ten were Felipe Nasr, Johnny Cecotto Jr., Stefano Coletti, Rio Haryanto and Stéphane Richelmi.
+The rest of the top ten were Felipe Nasr, Johnny Cecotto Jr., Stefano Coletti, Rio Haryanto and Stéphane Richelmi, who had a shoulder injury.
 While the session passed relatively peacefully, Julián Leal went into a gravel trap at turn four and Kevin Ceccon had to drive onto the run-off area to avoid hitting Sergio Canamasas.

 Friday afternoon's qualifying session ran for half an hour.
 The drivers' fastest lap times determined the starting order for the first race.
 The pole position winner scored four points in the Drivers' and Teams' Championships Rain during the second practice session for the Malaysian Grand Prix created a wet track but it completely dried up before the GP2 qualifying session began.
 Sam Bird, in his first GP2 Series qualifying session since the 2011 season, was the early pace setter and held pole position until Nasr went faster.
-It was taken by Fabio Leimer midway through the session, until Coletti set a time of 1 minute, 48.850 and improved it by more than four seconds to a 1 minute, 44.280 seconds which was never bettered despite a small error putting him into the grass.
+It was taken by Fabio Leimer midway through the session, until Coletti set a time of 1:48.850 and improved it by more than four seconds to a 1:44.280 which was never bettered despite a small error putting him into the grass.
 Coletti took his first GP2 Series career pole position.
 He was joined on the grid's front row by Calado who was prevented from taking pole position because of a minor mistake late on his lap.
 Nasr started from third after locking his tyres entering the turn 15 hairpin and had an oversteer leaving the corner.
 Leimer did not improve on his second timed lap and was fourth.
 Bird was provisionally fifth as Evans continued to be the highest-placed rookie in sixth.
 In positions seven through ten were Haryanto, René Binder, Trummer and Dillmann.
 Leal was the fastest driver not to enter the top ten.
 Behind him the rest of the provisional field was Canamasas, Ericsson, Johnny Cecotto Jr., Adrian Quaife-Hobbs, Richelmi, Conor Daly, the Trident duo of Nathanaël Berthon, Ceccon, Ma Qinghua, Daniël de Jong, Daniel Abt, Jolyon Palmer, Jake Rosenzweig, Pål Varhaug and Kevin Giovesi.